djherron/ocham/README.md

 :A rdfs:subClassOf :B .
 :A rdfs:subClassOf :C .
 ```
 When the OCHAM tool builds the adjacency matrix for the **asserted** class hierarchy (the one declared explicitly in the OWL ontology file), it will fail to identify these two implicit `rdfs:subClassOf` axioms.
 As a result, if the adjacency matrix for the **transitive closure** of the class hierarchy has been requested by the user, and the transitive closure is computed without using OWL reasoning, then the transitive closure will be incomplete, and hence the adjacency matrix for the transitive closure will be incomplete.
 In such cases, the user can opt to have the transitive closure computed by OWL reasoning.
-OWL reasoning will infer the two implicit `rdfs:subClassOf` axioms and make them explicit.
-Thus, when the adjacency matrix for the transitive closure of the class hierarchy is constructed, it will include these two `rdfs:subClassOf` axioms, and any other `rdfs:subClassOf` axioms entailed by them.
+OWL reasoning will infer the two implicit `rdfs:subClassOf` axioms and make them explicit, along with any other `rdfs:subClassOf` axioms entailed by them.
+Thus, the adjacency matrix constructed for the transitive closure of the class hierarchy will include these two (previously implicit) `rdfs:subClassOf` axioms as well as any other `rdfs:subClassOf` axioms entailed by them.